 Batik Designs

-Although there are thousands of different batik designs, particular designs have traditionally been associated with traditional festivals and specific religious ceremonies.
+have traditionally been associated with traditional festivals and specific religious ceremonies.
 Previously, it was thought that certain cloth had mystical powers to ward off ill fortune, while other pieces could bring good luck.

 Certain batik designs are reserved for brides and bridegrooms as well as their families.
 Other designs are reserved for the Sultan and his family or their attendants.
 A person's rank could be determined by the pattern of the batik he/she wore.